Joexv/HeadRipper/README.md

 and using web dev tools to view any JSON request sent to the server.
 Without this authentication you cannot use the program period.
 It just won't work.

+Currently, the program is contained in a single form, with a very basic audio player built in for ease of testing and checking media you download.

+Headspace appears to change what voice/audio file Sleepcasts use on a daily basis.
+You can identify which audio you will get based on the Session ID.
+Some Wind Downs have multiple variations to their audio based on length of time, and narrator.
+These can be selected via a drop down box.
+Currently they are labeled as just a numerical ID, in the future these will idealy be labeled properly with narrator information and length of the audio.

 # Disclaimer
 By making this program I am not promoting piracy or stealing of content from Headspace.
 They truely believe in what they create and that should be supported for making a service that helps